Babe Ruth: Early life

 George Herman Ruth Jr. was born on February 6, 1895, at 216 Emory Street in the Pigtown neighborhood of Baltimore, in a house which belonged to his maternal grandfather Pius Schamberger, a German immigrant and trade unionist.
 Ruth's parents, Katherine and George Herman Ruth Sr., were both of German ancestry.
 Ruth Sr. worked a series of jobs that included lightning rod salesman and streetcar operator.
 The elder Ruth then became a counterman in a family-owned combination grocery and saloon business.
 Only one of Ruth's seven siblings, his younger sister Mamie, survived infancy.

 Many details of Ruth's childhood are unknown.
 As a child, Ruth spoke German.
 When Ruth was a toddler, the family moved to 339 South Woodyear Street; by the time he was six years old, his father had a saloon with an upstairs apartment at 426 West Camden Street.
 Details are equally scanty about why Ruth was sent at the age of seven to St. Mary's Industrial School for Boys, a reformatory and orphanage.
 However, according to Julia Ruth Stevens' recount in 1999, because George Sr. was a saloon owner and had given Ruth little supervision, he became a delinquent.
-Ruth was sent to St. Mary's because George Sr. ran out of ideas to discipline his son.
 As an adult, Ruth admitted that as a youth he ran the streets, rarely attended school, and drank beer when his father was not looking.
 Some accounts say that following a violent incident at his father's saloon, the city authorities decided that this environment was unsuitable for a child.
 Ruth entered St. Mary's on June 13, 1902.
 He was recorded as "incorrigible" and spent much of the next 12 years there.

 Although St. Mary's boys received an education, students were also expected to learn work skills and help operate the school, particularly once the boys turned 12.
 Ruth became a shirtmaker and was also a proficient carpenter.
 He would adjust his own shirt collars, even during his well-paid baseball career.
 The boys, aged 5 to 21, did most of the work around the facility, and renovated St. Mary's in 1912.
 The food was simple, and the Xaverian Brothers who ran the school insisted on strict discipline; corporal punishment was common.
 Ruth's nickname there was "Niggerlips", as he had large facial features and was darker than most boys at the all-white reformatory.